1350 Ala Moana

 No analysis available

 Public remarks do not state that the HOA provides full/walls-in insurance or that the building is 'fully insured.'
-With no explicit mention and no existing current value to preserve, this is set to false with medium confidence.
+With no explicit mention, we set this to false with medium confidence.

 No analysis available

-There is no explicit statement in any public remark indicating the building passed a fire/life safety evaluation (FLSE).
-Because there is no mention and no current value to preserve, this is set to false with medium confidence (absence of mention suggests likely not stated publicly).
+No public remarks state that the building passed a fire/life safety evaluation (FLSE) or similar certification.
+Because there is no explicit statement, we set to false with medium confidence (absence of mention suggests no public claim).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.